List of Craig of the Creek characters: Kelsey Pokoly

-J.P.
+John Paul (J.P.)
 Mercer

-John Paul "J.P."
+John Paul (J.P.)
 Mercer is a tall, 11-year-old boy with a Southern accent who is one of Craig's friends.
 He wears a hockey jersey that is clearly too big for him.
 He is shown to be a weirdo, but is very helpful and kind to those around him.
 In "Under the Overpass", Craig stated that he and Kelsey "found" J.P. through their constant exploration, but in Craig Before the Creek, it is revealed that they met him among pirates.
 He maintains an open minded attitude about things and hardly shows any prejudice whatsoever.
 These traits most likely come from his sister Laura who taught him that "all bodies are beautiful".
 He is also more likely to get dirty than either Craig or Kelsey which does not seem to bother him, but does occasionally irritate others.
 According to his mother, J.P. cannot stand directly in the sun for more than twenty seconds, otherwise "he'll combust".

 Due to having a simple mind set, J.P. is at times shown to be incapable of taking care of himself and sometimes needs to rely on his friends for support.
 On the other hand, he gets along well with younger kids.
 As J.P. is older than his friends, he does wish to be more responsible as seen in "Sunday Clothes".
 He has a much more practical mindset and occasionally shows more discipline as he once berated Craig for getting angry and will at least attempt to take initiative whenever he or Kelsey are not up to the task.
 He is also willing to put them above anything else and considers them his lifelong companions.